Doctoral students (PhDs)

 - Book one to one appointments to discuss your career plans or get individual support with applications and interviews

-- The Imperial Guide to CVs and Cover Letters includes examples you can use to produce your own effective, professional job application documents
+- The Imperial Careers Service publication, CVs, Cover Letters and Personal Statements, which includes examples you can use to produce your own effective, professional job application documents

 - How to write an academic CV [pdf]